girliemac/getting-started-lessons/accessibility/README.md

 ### Properly highlight text

 Highlighting text by color, [font weight](https://developer.mozilla.org/docs/Web/CSS/font-weight), or other [text decoration](https://developer.mozilla.org/docs/Web/CSS/text-decoration) does not inherently inform a screen reader of its importance.
-A word could be bold because it's a key word, or simply because its the first word and the designer decided it should be bold.
+A word could be bold because it's a key word, or because its the first word and the designer decided it should be bold.

 When a particular phrase needs to be highlighted, use the `<strong>` or `<em>` elements.
 These will indicate to a screen reader that those items are important.